pshepburn/pshepburn.github.io/_posts/2017-06-30-first-post.md

 date: 2017-06-30
 ---

-Well.
-Finally got around to putting this website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+Well, a blog.
+I finally got around to putting this website together.
+It's powered by [Jekyll](http://jekyllrb.com) and I use Markdown to author my posts and the various content and style elements of the site.
+Not super-easy, but hardly pulling teeth.